datastax/terraform-aws-ai-stack/examples/aws-with-custom-domain/README.md

 ### 2.2 - Astra token w/ sufficient perms

-Additionally, you'll need a Datastax AstraDB token to enable creation and management of any vector databases.
+Additionally, you'll need a DataStax AstraDB token to enable creation and management of any vector databases.

 The token must have the sufficient perms to manage DBs, as shown in the steps below.